The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Discussion

-Performance of the DT-ALL model, using all types of features, is higher than that of the NN-ALL model, using all types of data, in both in-distribution experiments (for mixed and individual hashtags) and out-of-distribution experiments.
-This can perhaps be explained by the ability of decision trees to disregard uninformative features through their feature-splitting mechanism: at each node, the tree chooses the feature that best separates the classes, which not only reveals useful signals hidden in the data, but also effectively ignores weak or irrelevant features.
+The DT model achieves the highest overall performance in our experiments.
+One possible explanation is that decision trees can disregard uninformative features through their feature-splitting mechanism: at each node, the tree chooses the feature that best separates the classes, which not only reveals useful signals hidden in the data, but also effectively ignores weak or irrelevant features.
+This result is consistent with the broader observation that tree-based models remain strong baselines when sufficient labelled data and well-engineered features are available~\cite{hegselmann2023tabllm}.